 Computing in the Core (CinC) is a non-partisan advocacy coalition of associations, corporations, scientific societies, and other non-profits to elevate computer science education to a core academic subject in K-12 education, giving young people the college- and career-readiness knowledge and skills necessary in a technology-focused society.
 CinC encourages awareness building activities, policy changes and research at national, state, and local levels to build a strong foundation for the future of computer science instruction.
 It will engage federal and state policy makers, educators, the public, and the media to meet these goals.
 ACCESS works with Computing in the Core in advocating for policy changes with respect to computer science education in California.

 Exploring Computer Science

 Exploring Computer Science (ECS) is a K-12/University partnership committed to democratizing computer science by creating a model curriculum, professional development for teachers and a repository of best practices that can be scaled up nationwide.
 ECS was developed in California via a partnership with UCLA, the Computer Science Teachers Association, and the National Science Foundation.
 ECS is currently being taught in high schools in Los Angeles and Silicon Valley, as well as schools in major urban cities throughout the nation.

-Computer Science: Principles
+AP Computer Science: Principles